docsforadobe/javascript-tools-guide/docs/scripting-xmp/index.md

 formats; or you can use it with the Adobe Bridge API to modify the metadata that you access from files using the Adobe Bridge DOM’s `Thumbnail` object.

-#### NOTE
+!!! note
     Adobe Bridge provides a means of embedding metadata values in a script (to describe the script file itself) using XML delimited by special tags within a comment block.
 This is not related to metadata access for files and thumbnails.
 For details, see the *Adobe Bridge JavaScript Guide*.